begervazoni/begervazoni/README.md

 - 👋 Hi, I’m @begervazoni
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in full stack development
-- 🌱 I’m currently learning about JavaScript
+- 🌱 I’m currently learning about JavaScript and frameworks
 - 💞️ I’m looking to collaborate on whenever I can
 - 📫 How to reach me you can contact me at begervazoni@gmail.com